 You can find a Camp Packing List here.
 Campers should be prepared with adequate clothing, rain gear every day, and a positive attitude!
-Candy, gum, food, matches, lighters, weapons, fireworks, cigarettes, illegal drugs, alcohol, cell phones and other electronic devices are not allowed at camp.
+Candy, gum, food, matches, lighters, weapons, fireworks, cell phones and other electronic devices are not allowed at camp.

 Yes, campers are organized into small groups based on age.
 However, some activities include children from multiple age groups.
 These are pre-planned as leadership building activities and generally provide an opportunity for older campers to mentor or assist younger campers with adult supervision.

 Yes, if they are similar age.
 We like campers to make new friends while they are at camp, so we limit the number of friends you can request to two.
 Siblings can be at camp at the same time and will see each other, but we group campers by age and find that they have the best experiences when they are with campers their own age.

 If your child would like to be assigned to a group or cabin with a friend or relation of the same age and gender, you must list this information on the health form when registering.

 We are generally able to accommodate most children, but reserve the right to make determinations on a case-by-case basis.
 Please give us a call to discuss your child’s needs.

 Campers are not allowed any electronic devices anywhere in camp.
 We strongly recommend that you do not communicate with your child during camp.
 In the event of an emergency, you can call the camp phone (always listed at drop-off and in the camp handbook) to speak with a Camp Leadership Team member.

 Any visitor to camp must check in with the leadership staff upon arrival.
 For the safety of our campers and staff, Camp Si-La-Meo is a closed program, and all visits during sessions must be scheduled and approved by the program manager.
 Camp visits will be very limited for summer 2021 due to increased health and safety protocols.